 - 4 tbsp. fat-free sour cream

-- Add turkey to the pan, mix everything together and let it all cook for another 5 minutes.
+- Add the ground turkey to the pan, stir to combine, and cook for another 5 minutes.

-- Add tomatoes, black beans, chicken stock and spices and let it simmer for 10-15 minutes.
+- Mix in the tomatoes, black beans, chicken stock (or bouillon cube), and spices, then let it simmer for 10-15 minutes.